 What’s it like to be a partner?

 In a word – challenging!
 I always aimed to be a partner – indeed you’ll note my career is rather straightforward – I didn’t change employer but I am extremely privileged in this respect and to have been made a partner at GJE.
 It’s far more challenging than I had originally thought when I was a trainee.
-It is a position which comes with immense responsibility; every individual of the firm is relying on me to drive the firm forward and ensure it is always successful.
-Responsibilities for client work often compete with training our recruits, people management, business development, and in particular for my role in the partnership, the ongoing need to improve and integrate our internal IT systems to deliver greater operational efficiency.
+Responsibilities for client work often compete with training our recruits, people management, business development, and in particular for one of my roles in the partnership, the ongoing need to improve and integrate our internal IT systems to deliver greater operational efficiency.
+I am also a member of the firm’s managing committee, which is a position that comes with immense responsibility; every individual of the firm is relying on me to drive the firm forward and ensure it is always successful.
 There is always lots to do, lots going on and a need for more time.
 Fortunately, I am the sort of person that likes to be kept occupied!